Rigpa Moving Forward

 Following the retirement of Sogyal Rinpoche from the role of Spiritual Director of Rigpa in August 2017, a Vision Board was appointed to guide Rigpa.
 The Vision Board is advised by eminent Tibetan Buddhist lamas, including Dzongsar Khyentse Rinpoche and Mindrolling Jetsun Khandro Rinpoche both key figures in interpreting Tibetan Buddhism in the modern world, and Khenchen Namdrol Rinpoche, a great scholar and lineage holder of the Ngagyur Nyingma tradition.
 Other Tibetan Buddhist lamas also advise Rigpa regularly.

-The Rigpa community is in the process of reflecting on Rigpa’s vision, mission and culture.
+From December 2018 to April 2019, the Rigpa community came together in Rigpa centres to reflect on what we have learnt in the last eighteen months and on Rigpa’s vision.
 This includes reflections on the history of Rigpa's vision over 40 years, what we have learnt about our culture, and what it means to uphold our lineage and tradition in the 21st century.
+Read the outcome of the reflections of the Rigpa community here.

 The members of the Vision Board